pgorman/dangerjaunt/minirules.md

 Elf characters maintain one experience total for their magic-user levels and another for their fighter levels.

-## Dwarfs ##
+## Dwarves ##

-Dwarfs can be either fighters or rogues.
+Dwarves can be either fighters or rogues.
-Dwarfs make saving throws with a +4 bonus due to their natural fortitude and magic resistance.
+Dwarves make saving throws with a +4 bonus due to their natural fortitude and magic resistance.
-Dwarfs know about stonework, gems, engineering, and metalwork;
+Dwarves know about stonework, gems, engineering, and metalwork;
 the referee would tell the player of a dwarf when a dungeon passage slopes subtly up or down, for example, even if humans or elves would be unaware of it.
-Dwarfs notice secret doors on 1--2 in 6 simply by passing near them.
+Dwarves notice secret doors on 1--2 in 6 simply by passing near them.

-After attaining level 6, dwarfs suffer a 50% reduction in subsequent earned experience.
+After attaining level 6, dwarves suffer a 50% reduction in subsequent earned experience.

 ## Alignment ##